GATB/gatb-core/gatb-core/doc/misc/README.txt

 #                                                                                                #
 ##################################################################################################

-The gatb-core project provides a library with services for genome assembly.
+The gatb-core project provides a library for denovo genome assembly.

 The archive is made of: